GRANTS & AWARDS

 2013/2014, Research Grant from the Centre for Chinese Media and Comparative Communication Research, The Chinese University of Hong Kong.
 “Comparative Research on Social Media Usage and Civic Engagement” (US$3,900) Co-Investigator

-2012, Dissertation Fellowship, Chiang Ching-Kuo foundation
+2012, Dissertation Fellowship, Chiang Ching-Kuo Foundation

 2012, Dissertation Writing Fellowship, The University of Texas at Austin